dkagramanyan/wc_cv/docs/api/metrics.md

 ### Sharded angle metrics

 Just as the image-feature metrics split into [extractor + distance halves](#sharded-feature-extraction), the angle suite splits into {py:func}`combra.metrics.images_to_pooled_angles` (the expensive, per-image extraction) and `angle_density_metrics_from_pooled` (the cheap histogram + Wasserstein + Gaussian-fit assembly).
 This lets the angle extraction be **sharded across devices or processes**: pool the angles for disjoint slices in parallel, concatenate the 1-D arrays, then compute the metrics once.
 Pooling is plain concatenation and the histogram is a `bincount`, so the sharded result is **exact**, not an approximation — identical to `compute_all_metrics(..., image_metrics=False)` over the full set.
-DiffiT's multi-GPU training loop uses this (alongside the sharded features) so the angle work — for both the generated and the reference set — is spread over every rank instead of running on rank 0 (see the {doc}`DiffiT example </examples/diffit>`).
+The model training loops (DiffiT-v2, EDM2-v2, san-v2, StyleSwin-v2) use this (alongside the sharded features) so the angle work — for both the generated and the reference set — is spread over every rank instead of running on rank 0 (see the {doc}`DiffiT example </examples/diffit>`).

 ```python
 >>> import numpy as np